SpartaSystems/holdmail/README.md

 ## running it

+This is an [Angular 1](https://angularjs.org/) and [Spring Boot](http://projects.spring.io/spring-boot) application, built with Bower and Maven respectively.

+For a first time run, fetch the UI deps with:

+    bower install

-This is a [spring boot](http://projects.spring.io/spring-boot) application.
-Most modern Java-aware IDEs should be able to import it and run it without any special config.
+Most modern Java-aware IDEs should be able to import the root POM and run the app without any special config.
+From the command line, use:

-For the command line folks, go to the root directory and run:

 	mvn spring-boot:run

 ## accessing it